Abelian Surfaces over totally real fields are Potentially Modular: The Taylor--Wiles/Calegari--Geraghty method

-and we note that $\mathbf{1}_{K 1 K'} $ is the trace from level~$K'$ to~$\GSp_4(\cO_{F_v})$ and $ \mathbf{1}_{K' 1 K }$ is the inclusion from level~$K$ to level~$K'$ (recall that since~$p>2$, $[K:K'] = [\GSp_4(\cO_{F_v}):\Iw(v)]$ is not divisible by~$p$).
+and we note that $[{K 1 K'}]$ is the trace from level~$K'$ to~$\GSp_4(\cO_{F_v})$ and $ [{K' 1 K }]$ is the inclusion from level~$K$ to level~$K'$ (recall that since~$p>2$, $[K:K'] = [\GSp_4(\cO_{F_v}):\Iw(v)]$ is not divisible by~$p$).

 Finally, consider the natural map For our purposes, it suffices to prove that this map becomes an isomorphism after applying~$\RHom^0(-,\Lambda)$.
-By Nakayama's lemma and Lemma~\ref{lem: justification of RHom}~(1), it is in turn enough to prove that is an isomorphism, or in other words, that~$\tm^{\an}$ is the unique maximal ideal~$\mathfrak{n}$ of~$\TTT$ lying over~$\tm^{\an,Q}$ and in the support of $H^0(M^{\bullet,I}_{K^p} \otimes k)$.
+Since this map is a localisation, it suffices to check that it is an isomorphism modulo the maximal ideal of~$\Lambda$; so by Lemma~\ref{lem: justification of RHom}~(1), it is in turn enough to prove that is an isomorphism, or in other words, that~$\tm^{\an}$ is the unique maximal ideal~$\mathfrak{n}$ of~$\TTT$ lying over~$\tm^{\an,Q}$ and in the support of $H^0(M^{\bullet,I}_{K^p} \otimes k)$.
 Equivalently, we need to show that the Hecke eigenvalues away from the primes in~$Q$ (which are prime to the level) determine the Hecke eigenvalues at~$Q$.
 This follows from the fact that the Hecke eigenvalues at primes of good reduction and residue characteristic different from~$p$ are determined by the Galois representation (exactly as in the proof of Theorem~\ref{thm: existence of Galois representations in big Hecke algebras}, this local-global compatibility statement for~$H^0$ is a consequence of the corresponding local-global compatibility statement for the Galois representations in Theorem~\ref{thm: existence and properties of Galois representations for automorphic representations}).
 But the Galois representation itself is determined from~$\tm^{\an,Q}$ by the Cebotarev density theorem.
 Hence~$\mathfrak{n}=\tm^\an$, as required. \end{proof}